New Technology Implementation and Process Interaction Challenges

 - Do an audit of your dashboards, scorecards, etc. to find what metrics you have today that measure process compliance.

 - You may find that most of your metrics measure process output (i.e. Utilization, Cost per truck rolls, repeat activity) not process compliance.
 Having someone tell you to do something and actually doing it are two separate things.

-- Ask for copies of business processes, recent training material from multiple end user sources.
+- Ask for copies of business processes, and recent training material from multiple end-user sources.

-- Lack of having these readily available may be an indicator that processes have moved away from standardized due to varying reasons (i.e. regional regulations, people demographics).
-This will assist in determining level of process compliance and standardization.
+- The lack of having these readily available may be an indicator that processes have moved away from standardized due to varying reasons (i.e. regional regulations, people demographics).
+This will assist in determining the level of process compliance and standardization.